geoffreycs/bad-apple-shuffleboard/README.md

 For the former, the file is reencoded as a raw RGB24 MOV file with raw PCM U8 audio.

-For the latter, each frame at 20fps is extracted as a numbered PNG image into `./frames`, and the `generate.js` script is used, which loads each image up, and reads each pixel's value from the red channel (it's all white and black so the color channel used didn't matter), storing into an array alongside the specified framerate.
+For the latter, each frame at 30 fps is extracted as a numbered PNG image into `./frames`, and the `generate.js` script is used, which loads each image up, and reads each pixel's value from the red channel (it's all white and black so the color channel used didn't matter), storing into an array alongside the specified framerate.
 Once every image had been read and parsed, the large resulting array is formatted as JSON and written out as `converted.json`.

 ## Streaming (Version 2.x NA, deprecated)
 (NA = New Architecture)